tomes2000/Recipe-Journal-CI/README.md

 #### Admin Goals
 1. I want to login as an admin.
 2. Create, edit, delete and view cuisines.
-3. Remove any offensive content.
+3. Remove any offensive content in the recipes section.

 ## Features